-The stories were told and the movies were filmed, about Operation Red Wings, but the heroism shown by U.S. Navy SEALs is still shining like it was yesterday.
+The many stories were told and the movies were filmed, about Operation Red Wings, but the heroism shown by U.S. Navy SEALs is still shining like it was yesterday.
 On that tragic day, on June 25, 2005, Lt.
-Commander Erik S. Kristensen rushed with his fellow Navy SEALs to help other Navy SEAL heavy outnumbered in Afghanistan mountains.
+Commander Erik S. Kristensen rushed with his fellow Navy SEALs to help other Navy SEAL heavy outnumbered in Afghanistan mountains. and pinned down by concentrated enemy small-arms fire.

 Afghanistan is not the most hospital or friendly of places.
 Well, at least not since the Taliban had taken over.
 Navy SEALs led by Lt.
 Michael Murphy had been operated deep behind enemy lines.
 Besides Murphy, there were three more Navy SEALs, PO2 Danny Dietz, PO2 Matthew Axelson, HM1 Marcus Luttrell.
 They were discovered by the forces of local Taliban/anti-coalition warlord Ahmad Shah, and soon they found themselves in a heavy gunfight.